-Ireland has a rich heritage in storytelling.
-It is part of our national identity and helps to define us as a nation.
-Stories bring local places to life and help us to remember and cherish what makes those places so special.
-It is through stories that we pass on this local knowledge to future generations.
+Ireland has a rich heritage of storytelling.
+In fact, it is part of our identity and helps define us as a nation.
+Stories bring memories to life and help us reconnect with special places.
+Stories help us pass on knowledge and experiences to future generations.

 Stories from the waterside was initially a story writing competition held in May 2020 during the first COVID-19 Lockdown.
 The response was overwhelming, with almost 500 stories submitted from across the entire island of Ireland, and further afield from Irish living abroad.
 Stores were submitted in both English and Irish languages.
 It was a hard process to select 20 prize winning stories and equally challenging to select 38 stories for publication in the Stories from the waterside book, which was launch during National Heritage Week 2020 on Water Heritage Day.

 In response to requests to LAWPRO to publish the remaining stories submitted to the competition we are delighted to present a dedicated website that will record and archive local stories from the waterside.
 The website was launched at a special online event on 02 February 2021.
 Some of the stories were read by their authors to over 150 participants.
 The event was hosted by radio presenter Jim Finn and it also marked World Wetlands Day 2021.

 Stories from the waterside website can be accessed at the following link: